 Some service-specific notes about sending Open Mic Alerts:

-• Email: You will be able to set a "from" address.
-You may either use a plain email address or the format: Your Name
+- Email: You can set a "from" address.
+You may either use a plain email address or the format: Your Name.

-• SMS: If your message is over 160 characters, it may be split into multiple messages with each part prefixed with a part marker, e.g. 1/2, 2/2.
-We'd advise keeping your message brief.
+- SMS: If your message is over 160 characters, it may be split into multiple messages with each part prefixed with a part marker, e.g. 1/2, 2/2.
+We recommend keeping your message brief.

 Getting Creative with Open Mic